c-blake/cron/README.md

 header file to configure things.
 Here the library makes it such that the entire program is often not even a whole page.

-[^7]: If you prefer "more precise" scheduling, just set `cron.spread = 0` in
+[^7]: If you prefer "more precise" scheduling, just set `cron.jitter = 0` in
 your own cron-like programs.
+This is a rare case where controlled jitter is often desirable, not a bug. :)

 [^8]: While the same amount of total calculation would happen, CPU caching and other effects might mean up to 10X less actual time/power consumption done in a